Law PhD / PhD by Distance Learning / MPhil / MJur

 Research interests of staff include:

-Commercial and company law (including banking, international commercial law, corporate governance)
+- Commercial and company law (include banking, international commercial law, corporate governance)

-Constitutional and administrative law (legal responses to terrorism)
+- Constitutional and administrative law (including legal response to terrorism)

-International law and global legal studies (including conflicts, international economic law, International sale of goods, international trade law, transitional justice, law and development, international economic law, international criminal law)
+- International law and global legal studies (to include conflicts, international economic law, International sale of goods, international trade law, transitional justice, law and development, international economic law, international criminal law)